jm96441n/personal-site/content/posts/continuous-learning.md

 >

 So that wraps it up for the actual clubs that consitute my Continuous Learning program.
-In a future post I'll go into more detail as to the structure that ties them all together and also how to pitch the idea to upper management to get buy in on running these programs.
+One thing to keep in mind is that these clubs should be open to everyone, not just the engineering organization.
+We'll go into more detail as to why in a future post on selling
+Upper Management on implementing these clubs, but the general idea is tha we want as much diversity in background/thought as possible in these clubs: the more viewpoints/ideas the better!